EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift

 \subsection{DES galaxy bias}

 Before estimating EMU-PS1 galaxy bias and redshift distribution, we need precise constraints on the DES galaxy bias.
 We start by binning the measured tomographic $C_{\ell}^{\text{DES}}$ power-spectra in eight linear multipole bins between $2\leq \ell\leq 250$.
 We then use maximum likelihood estimation framework (see section \ref{sec:parameter_estimation}) to determine linear galaxy bias in each DES tomographic bin.
-As shown in Figure \ref{fig:galaxy_bias_des}, our estimates of DES linear galaxy bias are consistent with previous measurements from \cite{2022PhRvD.105b3520A} within $1\sigma$ uncertainties.
+As shown in Figure \ref{fig:galaxy_bias_des}, our estimates of DES linear galaxy bias are consistent with previous measurements from \cite{2022PhRvD.105b3520A} within $1\sigma$ uncertainties, except for the last tomographic bin.
 We note that while \cite{2022PhRvD.105b3520A} employed a full $3\times 2$-point analysis to estimate galaxy bias, our results are based solely on galaxy clustering measurements.
-This can yield tighter constraints on the galaxy bias due to the reduced number of nuisance parameters that need to be marginalized over, compared to a full $3\times 2$-pt analysis.
-Table \ref{tab:total_chi_square_emu_des} lists the best-fit total chi-square value for each of the four DES tomographic bins as a measure of their goodness of fit.
+Also, the galaxy bias estimated from galaxy-galaxy lensing is found to be smaller than galaxy clustering measurements in the last MagLim tomographic bin as discussed in \cite{2022PhRvD.105b3520A, 2023PhRvD.107b3530C}.
+Table \ref{tab:total_chi_square_emu_des} lists the best-fit total chi-square value for each of the six DES tomographic bins as a measure of their goodness of fit.